dansmyers/AI/5-Decision_Trees/Notes/2-Entropy.md

 Therefore, in this example, a sequence of *N* symbols is expected to convey 1.75*N* bits of information.

+This type of efficient encoding is called a **Huffman code**.
+It's the theoretically optimal representation if we're constrained to encode each symbol as as fixed whole number of bits.

 ## Entropy calculation

 Shannon's entropy is the formal theoretical version of the above example.